MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/view.md

 Provided that the `Control` property is `null`, a new `CaptureElement` is instantiated and the `InitializeAsync` method is called, which uses the `MediaCapture` API to provide the preview stream from the camera.
 The `SetNativeControl` method is then called to assign a reference to the `CaptureElement` instance to the `Control` property.
 The `CaptureElement` control exposes a `Tapped` event that's handled by the `OnCameraPreviewTapped` method to stop and start the video preview when it's tapped.
 The `Tapped` event is subscribed to when the custom renderer is attached to a new Xamarin.Forms element, and unsubscribed from only when the element the renderer is attached to changes.

 > [!NOTE]
-> It's important to stop and dispose of the objects that provide access to the camera in a Windows Phone or UWP application.
+> It's important to stop and dispose of the objects that provide access to the camera in a UWP application.
 Failure to do so can interfere with other applications that attempt to access the device's camera.
-For more information, see and [Quickstart: Capturing video by using the MediaCapture API](https://msdn.microsoft.com/library/windows/apps/xaml/dn642092.aspx) for Windows Runtime applications, and [Display the camera preview](https://msdn.microsoft.com/windows/uwp/audio-video-camera/simple-camera-preview-access) for UWP applications.
+For more information, see [Display the camera preview](/windows/uwp/audio-video-camera/simple-camera-preview-access/).

 ## Summary